 Robert Worth creates furniture that is comfortable and elegant, modernist and modest, appreciated as much by touch as by the eye.
 His work embraces line and structure, testing wood's strengths and weaknesses and reacting to the subtle curves of its grain.
 He says, “I think of my furniture as not being the first thing you see when you enter a room (not showy or flashy), but perhaps what you remember once you have left.”

 Robert Worth teaches adult woodworking intensives at the Eliot School in the summers.
-His latest was Maloof-Inspired Bench July 29–August 2, 2013, and he will teach a Dining Room Chair week in August 2014.
+His latest is Dining Room Chair in July 2014.